dccircuit/IGME-235-Spring-2021/exercises/validation.md

 3. Correct any errors.

 ## If you have no errors of your own:
-- Validate this code:  (the image referred to is [here](mirror.gif), if you want to try to build/display it in a browser) -- Good luck, this code is a mess.
+- You could try validating this code:  (the image referred to is [here](mirror.gif), if you want to try to build/display it in a browser) -- Good luck, this code is a mess.  (this is an optional part of the exercise... you can move on to the next exercise whenever you want).

 ```
 <!DOCTYPE html5>